Why is HouseSitMexico a better choice than listing with an internationally oriented website?

 A less mentioned motivating factor as to why homeowners may want a house sitter may be cost savings.
 For longer term house siting assignments, some household expenses such as utilities may be the responsibility of house sitters.
 Such expectations should be detailed in a written agreement between the homeowner and house sitter.
 (You can download a basic template for such an agreement here.)

 Lastly, having a house sitter means homeowners can know what’s going on back home.
-Bills can be paid, messages relayed and mail taken care of.
+Sitters excel at sending updates!
+Ask them to send videos of your pets!
+Plus bills (including CFE and TelMex) can be paid, messages relayed and mail taken care of.

 Can’t I just “browse” available house sitters to find one?